-- .1 Verification of Conditions: verify that conditions of substrate previously installed under other Sections or Contracts are acceptable for fire and smoke damper installation in accordance with manufacturer's written instructions. - .1 Visually inspect substrate in presence of Contract Administrator. - .2 Inform Contract Administrator of unacceptable conditions immediately upon discovery. - .3 Proceed with installation only after unacceptable conditions have been remedied.
+- .1 Verification of Conditions: verify that conditions of substrate previously installed under other Sections or Contracts are acceptable for louvres, intakes and vents installation in accordance with manufacturer's written instructions. - .1 Visually inspect substrate. - .2 Inform Contract Administrator of unacceptable conditions immediately upon discovery. - .3 Proceed with installation only after unacceptable conditions have been remedied and after receipt of written approval to proceed from Contract Administrator.